CodeforAustralia/vhs/README.md

 IMPORTANT - Change admin login details!!!
 --

-Admin user is added in the generation of users
+Admin user is added in the generation of users.
+You will need to change admin credentials after users are generated.
 E-mail Address: test@test.com.au
 Password: TestPassword